cnyvfang/CORUN-Colabator/README.md

 ## 🔥 News
 ```
-⚠️ We found that the previous installation script installed an incorrect version of PyTorch and Numpy,
+⚠️ We found that the previous installation script installed an incorrect version
-which led to erroneous experimental results.
-Users who used the repository code before that date
+of PyTorch and Numpy, which led to erroneous experimental results.
+Users who used
-should reinstall the environment using the new script, and ensure that PyTorch version 2.1.2 is installed.
+the repository code before 2024-10-23 should reconfigure the environment using the
+new script, and ensure that PyTorch version 2.1.2 is installed.
 ```

 - **2024-09-26:** This paper has been accepted by **NeurIPS 2024 as a Spotlight Paper**. 🎉 Thanks all the participants, reviewers, chairs and committee.
 We will release the code soon.